pinacai/PINAC_Workspace/README.md

 ## Why PINAC Workspace ?

 PINAC Workspace simplifies AI use for everyone, allowing users to get high-quality results without complex prompts.
-Our easy-to-use beautiful desktop app allows you to express your needs in simple language and it applies the expert-level prompt on top of it after identifying the user's specific requirement so that users receive optimal outcomes.
+Our easy-to-use, beautiful desktop app allows you to express your needs in simple language and it applies the expert-level prompt on top of it after identifying the user's specific requirement so that users receive optimal outcomes.
 This empowers users to tap into powerful AI capabilities, saving time and boosting creativity across various fields.

 ## 📂 File Structure